NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 <h1 align="center">Guidelines for Developing</h1>

-Chains must and only must be deployed with one CCM contract so as to implement cross-chain features.
-And for normal running, all the business logic contracts have to interconnect with CCM contract via the interfaces offered by CCM contract.
-See the following for detailed description or refer to the full code of CCM contract.
+Chains must and must only be deployed with one CCM contract to implement cross-chain features.
+And for normal running, all the business logic contracts have to interconnect with the CCM contract via the interfaces offered by the CCM contract.
+See the following for a detailed description or reference to the complete code of the CCM contract.
 > [!Note|style:flat|label:Notice]
-> To implement cross-chain features, you need to make sure that the cross-chain methods in your business logic contracts have authorized CCM of Poly.
+> To implement cross-chain features, you need to ensure that the cross-chain methods in your business logic contracts have authorized CCM of Poly.

 ### Step1.
 Mapping asset

-Except for verifying the existence of transaction through CCM contract, business logic contract needs to make sure the accuracy of the asset relationship in the transaction.
+Except for verifying the existence of transactions through the CCM contract, the business logic contract needs to ensure the accuracy of the asset relationship in the transaction.
 Therefore, the business contract should maintain both the **asset mapping** and **business logic contract mapping**.
-Asset hash is mapped from the source chain to the target chain, and target chain ID is mapped to the business logic contract address on target chain.
+Asset hash is mapped from the source chain to the target chain, and target chain ID is mapped to the business logic contract address on the target chain.

 #### Example:

-The asset mapping relationship stored in business logic contract will help complete transaction data.
-Binding actions also prevent the wrong input from users which may lead to transfer assets to wrong asset contract address.
+The asset mapping relationship stored in the business logic contract will help complete transaction data.
+Binding actions also prevent the wrong input from users, leading to the transfer of assets to the incorrect asset contract address.

 ```solidity
 pragma solidity ^0.5.0;